dashbird/site/content/knowledge-base/aws-lambda/common-problems-of-aws-lambda.md

 ---
 date: 2017-06-05
-title: "Getting Started with AWS Lambda"
+title: "Common Problems and Best Practices."
-description: "AWS Lambda is a function-as-a-service computing platform by AWS.
-Read this to for getting started with Lambda."
+description: "How to avoid common problems you run into while developing serverless applications."
 learning: ["AAWS Lambda"]
-learning_weight: 100
+learning_weight: 300
 ---

 AWS Lambda is a function as a service computing platform provided by AWS.
 With Lambda, developers can focus on writing code while the cloud provider manages the allocation of the underlying compute resources.